 Finally, perhaps the most common method of finding a sponsor (or connecting with a faculty member generally) is through word of mouth and a student’s own initiative.
 Talk with your peers about which faculty are working with students, what they are working on, what it is like to work with those faculty members, etc. Consider speaking to professors in the department who you know about your interests, and they will often be able to link you with their colleagues, or they may even be interested in having you work with them.
 Make appointments to discuss your research interests with faculty whose research sounds interesting to you.

-All full-time Vanderbilt faculty, regardless of school, college, or rank, are eligible to serve as VUSRP sponsors.
+Any full-time Vanderbilt faculty member, including faculty in the School of Medicine in either VU or VUMC labs, regardless of school, college, or rank, are eligible to serve as VUSRP sponsors.

 All the information needed to apply for a VUSRP stipend is available through the VUSRP website.
 Although it is often helpful to attend the VUSRP information session, attendance is not recorded nor is it required to apply.
 The primary purpose of the meeting is to allow potential applicants to have their questions answered about the program.
 All potential applicants are invited to attend.

 Information about the date, time, and location for the information session can be found on ImmersionHub.

 Absolutely!
 All applications will be submitted through the InfoReady Review portal, which students access with their VUnetID and password.
 The student is responsible for submitting the application, including a scan of the VUSRP Faculty Sponsor Information and Acknowledgment form.
 The faculty sponsor must sign this form and return it to the student who will then upload the completed and signed copy.